 How to handle auto insurance following a Personal Injury Protection claim.

 On average, one Personal Injury Protection (PIP) claim will raise your car insurance premium $4 per year.
 Let’s explore the ins and outs of car insurance with a PIP claim, including what Personal Injury Protection covers, which companies offer the most affordable PIP coverage, and some helpful tips on how to use this insurance.
+Already know you want a lower premium?
+Enter your ZIP code above to receive quotes tailored to your driving profile.

 A PIP claim occurs when you use Personal Injury Protection to cover damages caused as a result of a car crash.
 This coverage, which is required in 12 no-fault states, is designed to cover the below expenses for you and your passengers: